kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 The systemtest contains
 `many examples <http://rasdaman.org/browser/systemtest/testcases_services/test_all_wcst_import/testdata>`__
 for importing different types of data.
-Note that the ``ingest.template.json`` are template files which cannot be directly imported, as several variables need to be set.
+Note that the ``ingest.template.json`` are template files which cannot be directly imported, as several variables need to be set first.

 .. _data-import-intro: